PhilKern65/aprs-weather/README.md

 Steps
 1.	pip install aprslib (install the aprs python library) onto your Raspberry Pi Zero.
-2.	pip install piicodev (install the drivers for the PiicoDev ecosystem of sensors and modules) onto your Pi Zero
+2.	pip install piicodev (install the drivers for the PiicoDev ecosystem of sensors and modules) onto your Pi Zero.
 3. Find the passcode associated with your Amateur Radio callsign using the below link https://apps.magicbug.co.uk/passcode/index.php/passcode
 4. Find your latitude, longitude using Google Maps. (use decimal format)